top of page

 Marist Robotics:

 Marist School Robotics is a community of students who are passionate about science, technology, engineering, and mathematics (STEM).
 Our robotics team consists of highly motivated students who work together to create innovative solutions to real-world problems.
 Our team members develop skills in programming, design, manufacturing, and teamwork while working on exciting projects.
-We compete in FIRST Robotics competitions, where we face off against other teams from around the world.
-Our team is proud to have a tradition of excellence in these competitions, and we are constantly striving to improve our skills and knowledge.
-Our mission is to inspire young people to be science and technology leaders, by engaging them in exciting mentor-based programs like Reach for Excellence that build science, engineering, and technology skills, that inspire innovation and foster well-rounded life capabilities including self-confidence, communication, and leadership.

 Competition Teams: